What the best inkjet printer does

 Can you connect the printer to your computer, network, or mobile device?
 Today, most printers can connect to a variety of devices via USB, Wi-Fi, etc. However, if your PC or Mac is older, check the manufacturer's system requirements, paying attention to both hardware and operating system compatibility.

 Speaking of ink cartridges, before throwing your old ones in the trash, see if they can be recycled.
 Several companies will buy used cartridges, and sometimes charities or schools will collect them to raise money.
-Some manufacturers like Canon provide free postage-paid mailers, so you can send in your old cartridges.
 Most office-supply stores accept used cartridges for recycling too, and they may offer store reward points in exchange.

 "I want to kill my printer," The Wall Street Journal's Joanna Stern begins her article, titled "In Search of a Printer You Won't Want to Destroy."